An easy tuna egg salad with sour cream is hard to beat. Find out how to make the best keto tuna salad recipe for low

 You can’t always eat dessert for a snack.
 Not if you want to stay healthy anyway.
-Even if they are low sugar keto desserts.
+Even if they are low in sugar and low carb.

 So if you feel like you need a pick me up mini-meal in the afternoon, this tuna and egg salad recipe satisfies!
 It’s a high-protein and high smart fat cure for any in between meal hunger pangs.

 However, I recommend learning how to do intermittent fasting and eating a bigger lunch.
 This way, you won’t need to snack between meals.
 So rather than snacking, enjoy the tuna salad recipe with egg as a part of a bigger lunch or dinner.